 As part of the REDI program, this report is prepared to evaluate shoreline resiliency alternatives and help guide the next steps of the project execution process.
+The objectives of this project are to address erosion of a bluff, located to the west of Blind Sodus Bay, and extensive loss of the barrier bar.
+The current bluff erosion and barrier bar loss create risk to existing infrastructure, private property loss, possible alterations of the bay ecology, and negative impacts to fish and wildlife habitat.
 The information provided in this document is based on online sources, previous reports prepared for the REDI program, a site visit and an aerial drone survey performed by Ramboll.
 Furthermore, this report includes recommendations for next steps to investigate the site, perform the required field work and prepare a detailed assessment of the alternatives prior to making a final decision on the selected alternative.